A meaningful prediction of functional decline in amyotrophic lateral sclerosis based on multi-event survival analysis: Discussion

 \subsection{Contribution}

-This research has three goals: (1) determine whether covariate-based survival models can predict the time to \textit{individual} functional decline (ALSFRS-R $\leq$ 2) in ALS patients more accurately than population estimators (\eg Kaplan-Meier), (2) precisely estimate risk scores and event times, and (3) explore how counterfactual scenarios (\eg what if the patient took Riluzole) affect the probability of functional decline over the course of the disease.
+This research has three goals: (1) determine whether covariate-based survival models can predict the time to individual functional decline (ALSFRS-R $\leq$ 2) in ALS patients more accurately than population estimators, (2) precisely estimate risk scores and event times, and (3) explore how counterfactual scenarios affect the probability of functional decline over the course of the disease.

 For the first goal, individualized predictions are crucial for tailoring healthcare and therapeutic decisions to the individual patient.
-Models that estimate an individual's risk rather than a group average enable us to answer questions such as: how long will I be able to speak clearly enough to be understood?
-We make a novel contribution in this regard, as we empirically show that most covariate-based models, even simple linear models, outperform the Kaplan-Meier estimator (which does not use covariates) in predicting the time to functional decline.
+Models that estimate an individual's risk rather than a group average enable us to answer important questions from the patient's point of view such as: how much longer will I be able to speak clearly enough to be understood?
+We make a novel contribution in this regard, as we empirically show that most covariate-based models, even simple linear models, outperform the KM estimator (which does not use covariates) in predicting the time to functional decline.
 Given that ALS affects multiple functional systems (bulbar, motor, respiratory) at varying rates, our analysis also shows clear advantages of adopting non-proportional hazards models, such as Random Survival Forests and MENSA.
-Unlike state-of-the-art methods for predicting functional decline in ALS~\cite{Ong2017, Vieira2022, Amaral2024, Jabbar2024, Turabieh2024}, our method is unique in that it provides patients and clinicians with an actual \textit{time} (in days) when functional decline is likely to occur.
+Unlike other methods for predicting functional decline in ALS~\cite{Ong2017, Vieira2022, Amaral2024, Jabbar2024, Turabieh2024}, our method uniquely provides patients and clinicians with an actual time (in days) when functional decline is likely to occur.